We Were the Lucky Ones

 The Hebrew edition launched in February 2018 and went straight to the best seller list in Israel.

 The French title is Sur Les Ailes de la Chance.

-The Danish, Czech Republican, Romanian, Slovakian, Hungarian, Spanish, and Chinese editions are coming soon!
+Links to the Danish, Czech Republican, Romanian, Russian, Spanish, and Chinese editions are coming soon!